 In the field of customer service, forward-looking banks and fintechs serve their customers better by analyzing their transactional and behavioral data using various data science algorithms.
 Some of the world’s biggest banks are already using data science to gain insights into previous customer purchases, engagements, and accounts that are most relevant to them.
 Now they primarily receive notices about investment products, insurance coverage, bank accounts, mortgages and other products that reflect their interests.

 Data science is also delivering insights into how well a product sells or to whom it sells, so financial services firms and banks can develop consumer products, policies, and investment instruments that are likely to sell well in the future.
 They can also use external data, such as market activities during a recession or what mortgage products sell best when the housing market is stagnant, to create products that are both useful to their customers and lucrative for the bank.

 All the major financial institutions are hiring financial data scientists.
-If you are interested in a financial data scientist role, set yourself apart by earning the Financial Data Professional Charter® and signing up for an in-depth review before you take the exam.
+If you are interested in a financial data scientist role, set yourself apart by earning the Financial Data Professional Charter® and signing up for the FDP Review Package before you take the exam.